Resources: Innocence Projects

 Wisconsin Innocence Project

 The Wisconsin Innocence Project (WIP) is a clinic at the University of Wisconsin Law School.
 WIP reviews cases of actual innocence.
-Must be incarcerated in Wisconsin, have at least seven years left of your sentence, and have a significant chance that substantial new evidence may be found to support a claim of innocence.
+Must have at least seven years left of your sentence, and have a significant chance that substantial new evidence may be found to support a claim of innocence.
 This newly discovered evidence (NDE) could be physical evidence that was not previously subjected to forensic examination, such as DNA testing.
 NDE may also include non-physical evidence, such as from an eyewitness who was previously unknown or a recantation from a victim, if such a recantation is supported by other new evidence.
 Serves Wisconsin only.

 Legal Resources, Innocence Projects